chmanogna1997/Campus_Market_-MERN-STACK-/README.md

 This website is to help international students to plan their stay around their university. check for available houses around the campus, buy and sell reused household items, books, electronics etc..

-"# What we used to develop this"
+# What we used to develop this

 Here we developed this application using React.JS for frontend, Node.js for backend services, Mongodb atlas and firebase storage for saving and retreving the data.